 My agency is small and is getting by month-to-month.
 We’ve managed to deal with changes for all these years.
 Why should we take the time to make a complicated document?

-MANNA appreciates pantries like yours who have been able to continue feeding people despite the problems and “surprises” that come up.
+MANNA appreciates pantries like yours who have been able to continue feeding people despite any problems and “surprises” that come up.
 You are a special kind of people, so incredibly dedicated, hard-working and resourceful, however, we have seen too many agencies close their doors because a key organizer suddenly cannot keep working.
-MANNA never wants to see an agency close its door for any reason.
 It is MANNA’s hope that the EP can provide a sense of comfort and preparedness in times of stress and worry.

 We completed the EP.
 Now, what?

-Upon completion of the EP, our hope is that the document is kept in a location along with other important agency information (i.e. ServSafe certification, MANNA passwords, etc.), and let the other volunteers know that the document exists and why.
+Upon completion of the EP, the document should be kept in a location along with other important agency information (i.e. ServSafe certification, MANNA passwords, etc.), volunteers should be notified that the document exists and why.
 The completion of the EP is a huge step in making your agency more sustainable; however, the EP should be updated AT LEAST once a year.
 To maximize the benefit of the EP, your agency should update the document as information changes.